 Decades of research has demonstrated significant efficacy for ADD and ADHD in multiple well-designed, independent studies utilizing Neurofeedback.
 ADD/ADHD is commonly misdiagnosed due to subjective diagnostic tools.
-Since 2012 the FDA has approved a specific biomarker for clinical ADD/ADHD.
-Since improvements in ADD and ADHD can be objectively measured and diagnosed against this biomarker, using qEEG, this disorder very well suited to neurofeedback.
-The additional aspects of the Tiger system, protocols developed over 20+ years, are integrated into Neurofeedback, yield excellent results for clinicians using our system.
+Since 2012, the FDA has approved a specific biomarker for clinical ADD/ADHD disorders.
+ADD and ADHD can be objectively measured and diagnosed against this biomarker using a qEEG and makes it very well suited to neurofeedback.
+The additional aspects of the Tiger system, protocols developed over 20+ years, are integrated into Neurofeedback yielding excellent results for clinicians using our system.

-The Tiger system rewards the patient’s brain for re-regulating to a therapeutic range over the course of 20-30 hours of training until the patient no longer has an under aroused brain.
-Within this time window most patients can be moved off their prescription medication and achieve improved results at school and work without the side-effects.
+The Tiger system rewards the patient’s brain for re-regulating brainwaves to a therapeutic range over the course of 20-30 hours of training until the patient no longer has an under aroused brain.
+Within this timeframe, most patients can be moved off their prescription medication and achieve improved results at school and work without medication side effects.